 For more recommended stories, I suggest the website American Indians in Children's Literature.
 Ms. Reese has an excellent article, "Proceed with Caution: Using Native American Folktales in the Classroom."

 A Man Called Raven by Richard Van Camp.
-Van Camp has written a contemporary story that draws upon traditional legends he heard from his Dogrib elders.
-Two brothers abusing a raven are confronted by a man who tells them a story of a man who, like them mistreated a raven and was transformed into one.
-As a raven he learned respect for life and to take care of others who are in trouble, sometimes transforming back into a man to teach others the same lesson.
-At the end of his tale, their is a great swirl of feathers...
+Van Camp's contemporary story draws upon traditional legends he heard from his Dogrib elders.
+Two brothers abusing a raven are confronted by a man who tells them a story of a man who mistreated a raven and, as a result, was transformed into one.
+As a raven, the man learned respect for life and to take care of others who are in trouble, sometimes transforming back into a man to teach others the same lesson.
+At the end of his tale, there is a great swirl of feathers...
 Gorgeous artwork, too!

 The Hunter’s Promise: An Abenaki Tale by Joseph Bruchac.
-(Wabanaki) One winter a hunter falls in love with a mysterious women who disappears when spring arrives with the request that he promise to remember her.
-The following winter they meet again, this time the woman is accompanied by their child.
-Later, the chief's daughter tricks him into forgetting about his winter family but her deception is not strong enough for the hunter's promise.
+(Wabanaki) One winter, a hunter falls in love with a mysterious women.
+When she disappears when spring arrives she requests that he promise to remember her.
+The following winter they meet again; this time the woman is accompanied by their child.
+Later, the chief's daughter tricks the hunter into forgetting about his winter family, but her deception is not strong enough for the hunter's promise.
 A wonderful story that emphasizes the importance of keeping promises and the connection to the nature.